minhduckd5/student-management-system/README.md

 Right-click the project -> **Clean and Build**\
 Ensure Apache Tomcat is configured under **Tools > Servers**\
 Right -> click the project > **Run**\
-The application will compile, deploy to Tomcat, and open in your default browser.
+The application will compile, deploy to Tomcat, and open in your default browser.\

+***Note**: you can get the ZIP file to import from [release page](https://github.com/minhduckd5/student-management-system/releases/tag/SQL-Queries "Title")*

 ## Features
 ### Student Management